Making a home senior-friendly

 Dear Savvy Senior,

-For many more tips, visit The Fall Prevention Center of Excellence website at homemods.org, and see “The AARP Home Fit Guide” (publication D18959) which offers dozens of modification suggestions to make your home safe and livable as you age.
-You can access it at online at homefitguide.org, or if you’re an AARP member, call 1-888-687-2277 and ask them to mail you a free copy.
+AARP also has an excellent resource called “The AARP Home Fit Guide” that provides a checklist and tips to keep your home safe and livable as you age.
+You can access it at homefitguide.org, or if you’re an AARP member, call 1-888-687-2277 and ask them to mail you a free copy.

 Your Opinions and Comments

 Be the first to comment on this story!